PoslavskySV/rings/doc/guide.rst

 ===========

-|Rings| have separate implementation of univariate (dense) and multivariate (sparse) polynomials.
+|Rings| has separate implementation of univariate (dense) and multivariate (sparse) polynomials.
 Polynomials over :math:`Z_p` with :math:`p < 2^{64}` are also implemented separately and specifically optimized (coefficients are represented as primitive machine integers instead of generic templatized objects and fast modular arithmetic is used, see :ref:`ref-machine-arithmetic`).
 Below the type hierarchy of polynomial classes is shown:

 .. figure:: _static/PolyUML.png
    :scale: 100%